bachhoang144/Azure-Saleforce-BI-Pipeline-Project/README.md

 - `Azure Databricks`: Utilized as a Data Lakehouse solution to perform ETL processes and distributed data transformations, combining the flexibility of data lakes with the structure of a data warehouse.
 Azure Databricks enables scalable and efficient data processing and advanced analytics.
 - `Azure Data Lake Storage (ADLS)`: Serves as the primary storage layer, handling raw, intermediate, and final datasets.
 It integrates seamlessly with Azure Databricks to provide scalable and secure data storage.
 - `Azure Data Factory`: Orchestrates and controls the entire ETL pipeline, automating the ingestion, transformation, and loading of data across different processing layers.
 It ensures seamless data movement and scheduling, connecting different services within the pipeline.
--`PowerBI`: Acts as the front-end visualization tool, where processed data is loaded and transformed into meaningful insights.
+- `PowerBI`: Acts as the front-end visualization tool, where processed data is loaded and transformed into meaningful insights.
 Power BI enables users to build interactive dashboards and reports, providing real-time data analytics that support informed business decision-making.

 ## Data Sources